Parliament unanimously approves president Bio’s government first budget

 Sierra Leone Telegraph: 14 July 2018:

-On the even of celebrating its first 100 days in office, president Julius Maada Bio and his ministers yesterday, Friday 13 July, scored a massive vote of confidence from MPs across the political divide, after finance minister Saffa had presented the government’s first budget to parliament.
+On the eve of celebrating their first 100 days in office, president Julius Maada Bio and his ministers yesterday, Friday 13 July, scored a massive vote of confidence from MPs across the political divide, after finance minister Saffa had presented the government’s first budget to parliament.

 MPs debated and passed the Finance Bill, referred to as: The Supplementary Appropriation Act 2018, which finance minister Saffa said is aimed at the delivery of the policies and programmes outlined in the SLPP government’s New Direction manifesto.

-The budget put forward to parliament for approval is to cover spending for the period July to December 2018, and to be paid for from the Consolidated Revenue Fund with immediate effect.
+The approved budget will cover government spending for the period July to December 2018, and will be paid for from the Consolidated Revenue Fund with immediate effect.

 A key highlight of the SLPP government’s approved budget is that fuel prices will rise by an average of approximately Le2,000, as government removes its subsidy in accordance with previous agreement made by the former Koroma led APC government in 2017, which president Koroma had reneged on, despite his promise made to the IMF.